-Our new range of guidance resources, drafted by our academic developers, are designed to provide you with quick, easy-to-reference advice across a range of topics.
+Our range of guidance resources, drafted by our academic developers, are designed to provide you with quick, easy-to-reference advice across a range of topics.

 Click on the strand titles below to read our initial publications on key aspects of these topics.
-We'll be adding to these resources throughout the year.

 If you have any feedback, or any ideas for future resources, get in touch on email@example.com.